kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 ### Visualize LSB Embedding

-Now let's can make the area where the watermark lives **visibly marked** (e.g., filled with red or any color) so a human can *see* exactly where the secret is hidden.
+Now we can make the area where the watermark lives **visibly marked** (e.g., filled with red or any color) so a human can *see* exactly where the secret is hidden.

 1. Make "1" bits red, "0" bits blue: